DanielShuey/testme/README.md

 > BA's will also often miss the subtle nuances required in testing, such as writing test cases to cover security, the speed of test runs, and declarative tests for maintenance.

 > Instead we should have BA's write our stories, and testers should translate this into concise well-defined tests.
 Paired development between tester and BA may be a counter-argument, but often this means simply giving up and allowing the BA to make a few mistakes in order to encourage the process, as being too picky will often discourage the BA.
-Although many may not willing to make such a sacrifice. :)
+Although many may not be willing to make such a sacrifice. :)

 ## TODO